 Results

 The descriptive statistics show that there was variation in reports of perceptions of the likelihood of experiencing online identity theft according to comparator group, gender, and sample (see Table 1).
-Therefore, to examine perceptions of the likelihood of identity theft across gender, sample, and comparator group a 2 x 3 x 6 (gender x sample x comparator group) mixed ANOVA was performed to test H1, H2, H3, and H4.
+Therefore, to examine perceptions of the likelihood of experiencing online identity theft across gender, sample, and comparator group a 2 x 3 x 6 (gender x sample x comparator group) mixed ANOVA was performed to test H1, H2, H3, and H4.
 Gender and sample were independent measures and comparator group was repeated measures (with violations of Sphericity dealt with using the Greenhouse-Geisser correction).

 --------------------------